Artichoke

 DefinitionThis section has been translated automatically.

-One of the oldest vegetable plants in the world belonging to the composite family (Compositae).
-Cultivated in the Mediterranean area and in many other countries as a vegetable plant.
+Thistle-like, herbaceous plant, one of the oldest vegetable plants in the world.
+It belongs to the composite family (Compositae).
+Cultivated as a vegetable plant in the Mediterranean region and in many other countries.
 Already known to the Greeks and Romans.
-Introduced to Central Europe about the 16th century, and later to America.
-Original origin probably Ethiopia, in the meantime cultivated plant in Europe, USA, North Africa, South America.
+Introduced to Central Europe around the 16th century, later also to America.
+Probably originally from Ethiopia, since then cultivated in Europe, USA, North Africa and South America.

-Phytotherapeutically used are the dried leaves of annual artichokes (artichoke leaves - Cynarae folium), but also the fresh plant press juice.
+The dried leaves of annual artichokes (artichoke leaves - Cynarae folium) are used phytotherapeutically, as well as the fresh plant press juice

 Field of application/useThis section has been translated automatically.

-Cynara scolymus contains phenolic carboxylic acids, in particular (about 15) derivatives of caffeic acid and cyanarin, as well as various bitter compounds such as the sesquiterpene lactone cynaropicrin.
-Bitter substances such as the sesquiterpene lactone cynaropicrin, as well as various flavonoids and monsaccharides.
+Cynara scolymus contains phenolic carboxylic acids, in particular (about 15) derivatives of caffeic acid and cyanarin, as well as various bitter substances such as the sesquiterpene lactone cynaropicrin, and various flavonoids and monsaccharides.
 Flavonoids and monsaccharides.

 Medicinal use: Artichoke extracts (see Cynarae folium below) are offered in more than 40 ready-to-use preparations (e.g. as juice, tincture) as lipid reducers and to stimulate bile production.